-Candidates for school board or municipal office must file a personal financial disclosure with the Minneapolis Elections Office within 14 days of filing their candidacy.
+Candidates for local office must file a personal financial disclosure with our office within 14 days of the end of the candidate filing period.
 While this information is not listed publicly, it is subject to disclosure under the Government Data Practices Act.

-Individuals elected to office will be required to complete an annual report on January 31, and each year in which they remain in office.
-Those filings ask for the same information, and are handled through the office of the City Clerk.
+Individuals elected to office will be required to complete an annual statement on January 31, and each year in which they remain in office.
+Those filings ask for the same information and are handled through the office of the City Clerk.